bernard357/mcp-watch/docs/setup-qualys.md

 ## Check scanning reports

-Start the Qualys from your preferred web browser, so that you can monitor the scans performed and their results.
+Open the Qualys console from your preferred web browser, so that you can list scans that have been performed and their results.

 ![Qualys dashboard](media/qualys.dashboard.png)